jkwest-93/dir1/dir2/file3.md

 Attributes:
 color (string)
-numberOfWheels (float)
+numberOfWheels (int)
 manual (boolean)
 bumperStickers (array)

 Methods:
-repaint (changes current color to a new color) popTire (subtracts 1 from numberOfWheels) swapTransmission (changes manual from true to false) addSticker (append a sticker item into the bumperStickers array)
+repaint (changes current color to a new color) popTire (subtracts 1 from numberOfWheels) swapTransmission (changes value from true to false or false to true) addSticker (append a sticker item into the bumperStickers array)